-Felix Auger Aliassime is a professional tennis player who competes for Canada on the ATP Tour, currently holding a world ranking of No. 5.
-He plays right-handed.
+Felix Auger Aliassime is a Canadian professional tennis player who competes on the ATP Tour, currently ranked world No. 8.
+He competes as a right-handed player.
+He has reached a career-high of No. 5.
 He turned professional in 2015.

 Felix Auger Aliassime reached the final at Madrid, advancing to semifinals at Montpellier and Olympic Games and three quarterfinals in 2024.
 Felix Auger Aliassime dominated on clay with a 17-8 record.
 On hard, results were modest at 12-15.
-Felix Auger Aliassime challenged servers with 31% on first return, clutched under pressure converting 41% of break chances, and excelled with 75% success on first serve.
+Felix Auger Aliassime executed at 41% on break chances, excelled under pressure winning 65% of pressure points on serve, and excelled with 75% success on first serve.

 In 2022, Felix Auger Aliassime triumphed with two titles, winning Basel and Florence.
 The Canadian also reached the final at Marseille and five semifinals, including Paris.
 He cracked the top 10 for the first time in his career.
-He dominated on hard with a 37-14 record.
+He dominated on hard with a 36-12 record.
 He went 10-7 on clay.
-He challenged servers with 31% on first return, fired 0.9 aces per service game, and showed resilience saving 67% breakpoints when threatened.
+Felix Auger Aliassime broke down first serves at 31% clip, won a strong 77% behind the first serve, and powered through with 0.9 aces per game.

 Felix Auger Aliassime reached finals at Stuttgart and Murray River Open, also reaching semifinals at Halle, US Open, and Stockholm plus five quarterfinals, including Wimbledon and Cincinnati in 2021.
 This brought a new career-high of No. 11.
 On grass: a strong 10-3.
 On hard: 24-14.
 Clay proved challenging: 4-6.
-Felix Auger Aliassime won a strong 77% behind the first serve, powered through with 0.7 aces per game, and held ground at 30% on first serve return.
+Felix Auger Aliassime won a strong 77% behind the first serve, powered through with 0.7 aces per game, and performed steadily at 63% in pressure points on serve.

 Felix Auger Aliassime's 2020 season featured finals at Cologne 1, Marseille, and Rotterdam and semifinals at Adelaide and Cologne 2.
 He reached a new career-high of No. 18.
 Hard results: 22-16.
 He defended brilliantly at 66% break points saved, fired 0.7 aces per service game, and excelled with 75% success on first serve.